Link to printer-friendly version English / French

 Small Claims Courts can be found in various locations across Ontario.
 The garnishment must be filed in the court that has jurisdiction over the area where the debtor resides or carries on business.

-Visit http://www.attorneygeneral.jus.gov.on.ca/english/courts/scc/index.php and follow the list to “List of Small Claims Courts”.
+Visit https://www.ontario.ca/page/suing-someone-small-claims-court and follow the list to “List of Small Claims Courts”.
 When filing your completed notice of garnishment and two copies and the sworn affidavit, the court will keep the original notice of garnishment and the sworn affidavit.
 Two certified copies of the notice of garnishment will be returned to you.
+To file small claims court documents online without having to go to court visit https://www.ontario.ca/page/file-small-claims-court-documents-online

 What is the cost for filing a garnishment in Small Claims Court?